 Emacs can do searches for strings (these are groups of contiguous

-characters or words) either forward through the file or backward
+characters or words) either forward through the text or backward

-performed as you type in the thing to search for.
-The command to
+search happens while you type in the string to search for.

-initiate a search is C-s for forward search, and C-r for reverse
+The command to initiate a search is C-s for forward search, and C-r